kartik-v/dependent-dropdown/README.md

 dependent dropdown.
 The dependent select will always be disabled until the server returns a valid list of values.

 ##### initialize
 _boolean_ This is an important attribute for a multi-level nested dropdown list.
-You set this to true for the last child in the nested list, so that initial preselected values are refreshed sequentially in the nested hierarchy.
+You must set this to true for the last child in the nested list, so that initial preselected values are refreshed sequentially in the nested hierarchy.
 Defaults to `false`.

 ##### loading